 What to Do If I Have a Bad Credit Rating

 It is important to note that if two people are applying for car finance together, then the lender will take both of their credit histories into account.
-So if one person has some bad history then it will negatively influence the joint application even if the other person’s history is perfect.
+So if one person has a bad credit history, it will negatively influence the joint application (even if the other person’s history is perfect).

-An essential part of how to fix a bad credit score, besides paying your bills on time and paying down your debt, is using a personal credit tool such as Experian Credit, Equifax and Callcredit to keep an eye on your personal finances.
+An essential part of how to fix a bad credit score, besides paying your bills on time and paying down your debt, is using a personal credit tool to keep an eye on your personal finances.
 This allows you to protect yourself should the unexpected happen.
 If you are incorrectly charged by something that you did not sign up for, then spotting it and contacting the appropriate person will protect your credit rating.

-Likewise if you are self-employed, then you know the importance of carefully watching your own tax payments.
+As any self-employed person will tell you: it’s vital to carefully watch your own tax payments.
 Failure to keep on top of your own tax indicates to lenders that you are not a trustworthy candidate for finance.
-Even though careful bookkeeping will take up a lot of your time, it is extremely important for your credit rating and will likely save you lots of hardship in the long run.
+Even though careful bookkeeping will take up a bit of your time, it is extremely important for your credit rating and will likely save you lots of hardship in the long run.